Neil1977/FinalProject-ToDoList/README.md

  Live Server - (right click HTML file and open in live server if extension in place) npx live-server .

+ Also now published on netlify so above not needed to run https://stirring-puffpuff-36090a.netlify.app/

  Local Storage